Content marketing workflows: what mistakes you want to avoid

 Part of defining a persona is to understand more about where your key audiences might be found online.
 What applications do they use online?
 Where do they read their news?
-How might you better target ads and promotions to them using social media channels.
-Are there some channels they might favour over others?
+How might you better target ads and promotions to them using social media channels?
+Are there some channels they might favor over others?
 Don’t waste time posting to channels that none of your personas will see.

 4) You’re not posting consistently.